-- In expense management: Expense management softwares use the type of newreceipts to apply the right approbation process, or to detect potential fraud.
+- In expense management: Expense management software use the receipts data to apply the right approbation process, or to detect potential fraud.
 For instance, some companies only partially reimburse their employees’ expenses for gas or restaurants but fully reimburse parking or hotel receipts.
 Some of them also don’t reimburse their employee’s restaurant expenses if the receipt time is not in a specific time window.

-- In loan application: For some loan application processes, the applicant sends a unique PDF including a set of different documents (IDs, tax return, payslips, certificate of incorporation for businesses etc..).
-That unique PDF must be split into proper type of documents to send each of them into different workflows.
+- In loan application: For some loan application processes, the applicant sends a unique PDF including a set of different documents (IDs, tax return, payslips, certificate of incorporation for businesses, etc..).
+That unique PDF must be split into the proper types of documents to send each of them into different workflows.

 This use case is probably the most complicated and crucial in the workflow automation space.
 It consists of extracting specific information from documents and outputting them in a machine-readable format that can be used in other software.